jobiols/odoo-etl/etl/readme/CONFIGURE.rst

 - **Target Language** the target database default language.
 It’s recommended to keep the language as default (en_US).

-- **Odoo Source Version** the source odoo major version, default is 8

 - **Odoo Target Version** the target odoo major version, default is the odoo version where this module is installed

+  NOTE: You can install this module in a odoo instance that is neither the source nor the target.
+In this case please be sure to change the Target Version for the target's odoo major version.

 - **Models to delete Workflows**